signatureai/signature-core-nodes/docs/nodes/data.md

 | required | dict | `DICT`   |         |        |
 | required | key  | `STRING` |         |        |

-??? note "Pick the code in data.py"
+??? note "Source code in data.py"

     ```python
     class GetDictValue:
-        """Retrieves a value from a dictionary by key and returns its type.

-        This class accesses a dictionary and retrieves the value
-        associated with the specified key, also returning the value's type.

-        Methods:
-            execute(**kwargs): Returns the value and its type.
+        """Retrieves and types dictionary values using string keys.

+        A node that provides key-based access to dictionary values while determining their Python
+        type, enabling dynamic type handling and conditional processing in workflows.

         Args:
-            dict (dict): The dictionary to access.
+            dict (dict): The source dictionary to extract values from.
+                Must be a valid Python dictionary.
+                Can contain values of any type and nested structures.
-            key (str): The key of the value to retrieve.
+            key (str): The lookup key for value retrieval.
+                Must be a string type.
+                Case-sensitive and must match exactly.
+                Defaults to empty string.

         Returns:
-            tuple: A tuple containing the value and its type as a string.
+            tuple[Any, str]: A tuple containing:
+                - Any: The value associated with the specified key.
+                - str: The Python type name of the retrieved value (e.g., 'str', 'int', 'dict').

         Raises:
-            ValueError: If the key is not a string or if the dict is not a dictionary.
+            ValueError: When key is not a string or dict parameter is not a dictionary.
+            KeyError: When the specified key doesn't exist in the dictionary.

+        Notes:
+            - Supports dictionaries containing any Python type, including custom classes
+            - Type name is derived from the object's __class__.__name__
+            - Returns None for missing keys instead of raising KeyError
+            - Thread-safe for concurrent access
+            - Preserves original data without modifications
+            - Handles nested data structures (dictionaries within dictionaries, lists, etc.)
         """

         @classmethod